Toloka/docs/en/guide/concepts/train.md

     - {% if locale == "en-com" %}**Training**{% endif %} — Name of the training pool.

-    - {% if locale == "en-com" %}**Level required**{% endif %} — Percentage of correct responses in training tasks (from 5 to 100) required to be admitted to the pool tasks.
+    - {% if locale == "en-com" %}**Level required**{% endif %} — Percentage of correct responses in training tasks (from 5 to 100) required to be admitted to the main pool.
 The calculation is based on the first response the Toloker gave in each task.

 ## Training settings {#parameters}